When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 To summarize what I learned:

-3. Use sentinel pattern for block splittingsplit("\n\n") breaks lists/code blocks.
-Explicitly marking block boundaries within the renderer is reliable
+3. Use the sentinel pattern for block splittingsplit("\n\n") breaks lists and code blocks apart.
+Explicitly marking block boundaries inside the renderer is reliable

 References